Dahgorago/triage-system/README.md

 ## Notes

 * Ensure your API key is kept private.
 * Free tier quotas for Gemini API may apply.
-Check your [quota here](https://aistudio.google.com/app/quota).
 * The model name must match the models available in your API key access (use the provided list\_models.py script to check).
 * This app is for demo/prototype purposes.